 Hogsmeade also features a family-friendly coaster called Flight of the Hippogriff.
 On this ride, guests get to travel around Hagrid’s hut and the surrounding pumpkin patch.

-Coming soon will be a highly-themed coaster, Hagrid’s Magical Creatures Motorbike Adventure.
-This thrilling roller coaster ride will have Guests racing through the Forbidden Forest where you’ll come face-to-face with some of the wizarding world’s rarest magical creatures… but as often the case with Hagrid, things don’t go as planned.
-On the way, riders will see a Centaur; a swarm of Cornish Pixies; Fluffy the three-headed dog; and even one creature that’s never been seen in the films before.
+Hagrid’s Magical Creatures Motorbike Adventure is thrilling roller coaster ride that has Guests racing through the Forbidden Forest bringing face-to-face with some of the wizarding world’s rarest magical creatures… but as often the case with Hagrid, things don’t go as planned.
+On the way, riders will see a Centaur; a swarm of Cornish Pixies; Fluffy the three-headed dog; the Blast-Ended Skrewts, and a few surprises.

 The final attraction in Hogsmeade is also the only to be seen in both sections of the Wizarding World – because it connects them!
 This is the Hogwarts Express which not only provides travel between Hogsmeade and Diagon Alley, but gives guests a different show experience out the windows in each direction.
 Note: You must have a park to park ticket to ride the Hogwarts Express.